 It is critical that we develop strategies to support those struggling with substance abuse so that they may get to the point that they are ready to accept treatment and participate in their own recovery.
 Putting addicts in jail is simply not the right approach.

-Contact Bergen County Criminal Defense Attorney Scott Gorman
+Contact Essex County Criminal Defense Attorney Scott Gorman

 Published in Categories: Criminal Defense